Stamford Street Railroad: Stamford Street Railroad Company

 Following its bankruptcy, the Stamford Horse Railroad Company underwent a period of reorganization.
 As part of the reorganization, the company was sold, and the Connecticut General Assembly approved its use of electricity to power its cars.
 The Stamford Horse Railroad Company was reorganized as the Stamford Street Railroad Company in 1889.
 Despite its name change, the Stamford Company continued to run horse-drawn streetcars into the early 1890s.
+In 1892, the company announced it would launched its first electric railroad, which ran along Shippan Avenue towards Shippan Point.
+In 1894, trolleys were approved to replace horse-drawn streetcars.

 As a subsidiary

 The New York, New Haven and Hartford Railroad acquired a controlling stake in the Stamford Street Railroad Company on or about April 1, 1895.

 Around the time of its acquisition by the New York, New Haven and Hartford Railroad, the Stamford Company was in an unfavorable financial condition, and incurred a deficit of $27,381.88, per report filed on September 30, 1895.
 In the years following its acquisition, the New Haven Company paid considerable sums of money to improve its financial standing, restore its depleted working capital, and to provide part of the funds needed for electrification, and other projects.

+In October 1895, the company sold off its horses to fully replace with electric-powered trolleys.
+As of that year, the company had 7 mi, which increased to 10 mi the next year.

+The New York, New Haven and Hartford Railroad opened trolley service along the New Canaan Branch in the summer of 1898, which was connected to Stamford's existing trolley service.

 On September 26, 1905, the Consolidated Railway Company (the Connecticut Company) acquired the assets of the Stamford Company.
+Stamford Street Railroad was then merged with the Greenwich Tramway and the New York & Stamford Railway, and the combined entity was called the Stamford Street Railway, which boasted about 50 mi of tracks.

+In 1914, the system connected to the nearby city of Norwalk.

+Jitney service began in Stamford in the spring of 1915, signalling the beginning of an era of competition with buses.
+In the following years, an increasing number of Stamford's streetcar tracks were paved over to make room for automobiles.
+In the summer of 1921, the Church Street spur in the neighborhood of Glenbrook was discontinued, and local service was replaced with a bus service.

 The Connecticut Company continued to operate streetcars in Stamford until November 11, 1933, when the last streetcar left Stamford for good at 11:35pm.